The Nimble Trader – Weekly Markets Report for DIY Investor

 I FIND IT HELPS ME TO BREAK THE UK MARKET DOWN INTO THREE TIME FRAMES (SHORT, MEDIUM AND LONG) AND TO THEN ESTABLISH HOW BULLISH/BEARISH I AM IN EACH TIME FRAME AND ALSO TO PROVIDE A COMBINED READING

-I’M 100% BULLISH IN THE ONE MONTH TIME FRAME, 100% BULLISH IN THE THREE MONTH AND 100% BULLISH IN THE ONE YEAR.
-THE COMBINED READING IS A VERY BULLISH 9.
+I’M 100% BEARISH IN THE ONE MONTH TIME FRAME, 66% BEARISH IN THE THREE MONTH AND 100% BULLISH IN THE ONE YEAR.
+THE COMBINED READING IS A NEUTRAL 4.

 This market review is provided on the strict understanding that it is not personal financial advice to you in any way shape or form.
-It is my personal view of the market nothing more nothing less.
+It is my personal view of the market and any trades I’ve taken, nothing more nothing less.
 Please don’t base any of your trading or investing decisions on what I do or don’t think, as I may well be wrong.
 Always have your own view and make your own decisions and if in any doubt contact a suitably qualified financial advisor.

-The FTSE All-Share Index (which I think is the best guide to the UK market) is down quite sharply today, but nicely on the week.
+The FTSE All-Share Index (which I think is the best guide to the UK market) is down on the week but up today, with the NIMBLE BULL/BEAR indicator sharply down from 8 to 4.
 Let’s look at the stats and the charts.

 The ten day moving average is light green, the twenty day moving average is yellow, the red lines are resistance, the green ones support.
 On the three month chart he red line is a thirty day moving average and the purple a fifty day, on the one year chart the blue line is a one hundred day, the green a two hundred day.